FreeRTOS/FreeRTOS-Kernel/MISRA.md

 grep 'MISRA Ref 8.4.1' . -rI
 ```

+#### Dir 4.7
+MISRA C:2012 Dir 4.7: If a function returns error information, then that error
+information shall be tested.

+_Ref 4.7.1_
+ - `taskENTER_CRITICAL_FROM_ISR` returns the interrupt mask and not any error
+    information.
+Therefore, there is no need test the return value.

 #### Rule 8.4

 MISRA C:2012 Rule 8.4: A compatible declaration shall be visible when an